 Her last Pre-Spring collection is no exception.
 Philo’s emphasis on tailoring, menswear-inspired staples, and quietly dramatic silhouettes is once again explored — and updated for the new year.

-Below, styling lesson from the fashion guru’s vision for the coming season.
+Below, styling lesson from the visionary fashion guru’s departing farewell.
 Read up, class is starting.

 Céline Spring 2018 collection is available in boutiques.